-Note: If you seek treatment at a local hospital and police are contacted, this does not mean you have to proceed with criminal charges.

-Follow up with your gynecologist/physician.
+- Note: If you seek treatment at a local hospital and police are contacted, this does not mean you have to proceed with criminal charges. - Follow up with your gynecologist/physician.

 You can take a support person with you to the hospital.
-Also a sexual assault complainant advocate from Connecticut Sexual Assault Crises Services (ConnSACS) can accompany you or meet you at the hospital.
+Also a sexual assault complainant advocate from Connecticut Alliance to End Sexual Violence can accompany you or meet you at the hospital.
 Call 24 hours a day 888.999.5545 to request an advocate.
 Hospitals can also call and request an advocate for you.